It’s easy to start an exercise routine once you’ve decided it’s time for a change, but keeping it up is a challenge for many people.

 Do You What You Enjoy

-Choosing activities you enjoy, fit into your schedule, and are within your budget will also help keep you motivated.
+Choosing activities that you enjoy, fit into your schedule, and are within your budget will also help keep you motivated.

 Select a few aerobic activities (like walking and swimming) and a few that help you build muscles (like using weight machines or walking with light weights).